TomasRiby/TAP_Proj_2024/README.md

         - `vivas: Seq[Viva]` - Sequence of scheduled thesis defenses (vivas).
         - `resource: Resource` - Allocated resources.
         - `duration: ODuration` - Duration of the defense.
+        - `preViva: PreViva` - Information about the pre-viva stage.
+        - `posViva: PosViva` - Information about the post-viva stage.

 3. **Resource**
     - Attributes: